MSc Clinical Pharmacy / Course details

 Varied unit options

-This course can be tailored to meet the needs of your own career goals through a range of optional course units in the second year and choice of research dissertation in the final year.
-We offer a selection of 11 learning units, including unique options such as paediatrics, mental health, surgery medicines management and public health.
+This course can be tailored to meet the needs of your own career goals through a range of optional course units in the second year and your choice of research topic for the dissertation in the final year.
+We offer a selection of 11 learning units, including unique options such as paediatrics, mental health, surgery, medicines management and public health.

 Develop research skills

-You will have the opportunity to conduct master's-level research within a university ranked number 1 for research power in pharmacy within the UK in the national Research Excellence Framework (UoA3 REF 2014).
+You will have the opportunity to conduct master's-level research within a top three university for research power in pharmacy within the UK in the national Research Excellence Framework (REF 2021).

 Teaching and learning